Founder, Executive Director

 Carson's Shout Mouse book credits:

-Evey Cahall is a DC Native and student at the Maryland Institute College of Art in Baltimore.
-Her work primarily consists of painting, illustration and sequential art.
-She admires Shout Mouse's vision and hopes to honor its values of inclusion and accessibility, especially as they relate to the art world, story-based media, and her city.
-You can see her work here.
+West is an illustrator and designer from Washington, DC.
+She loves animation, branding, comics, and research-based, informational design.
+She admires Shout Mouse's vision and hopes to honor its values of inclusion and accessibility, especially as they relate to the art world, narrative media, and her city.
+You can see her work at westcahall.com.